Last updated on 31st October 2022

 Onboarding can happen through a variety of tools, like instruction manuals, live demos, product walkthroughs, images, instructions on printed packaging, and videos.
 Many brands are leveraging the power of video to onboard new customers, sharing tutorial-style videos via email, on their website, in FAQ sections, and on social platforms.

-In early 2020, we surveyed 216 people to collect data on customer onboarding.
+In 2020, we surveyed 216 people to collect data on customer onboarding.
 We asked questions about how onboarding has impacted their experiences, how brands do when it comes to onboarding, and how onboarding experiences could be improved.
 In this post, we’ll break down five of our onboarding statistics that prove the power of this tool, and share some tips on how to make video onboarding work for your brand.

 91% of people have watched a video to understand how to use a physical product better